eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 ### Static Forces
 * Gravity

 You can observe the force of gravity acting on the board when board is resting on its rubber feet.

-The green line (z-axis) should show a constant force of 1g.
-In fact, the force of gravity is always shown on the graph: 1g or 9.8 m/s^2.
+The green line (z-axis) should show a constant force of 1g (or 9.8 m/s^2).
+And, in fact, the force of gravity is always shown on the graph!

 ### Dynamic Forces

 1. Movement

 Observe motion along the x (blue), y (orange) and z(green) axes by:

-*Moving the board up and down horizontally, vertically, and at an angle.
+* Moving the board up and down horizontally, vertically, and at a 45 degree angle.

 2. Vibration

 [//]: # (Future item.
 Bob's idea is to have something vibrate the board -- a constant vibration preferred -- and then feed into the FFT and it converts that time domain into frequency.
 Pure software project.
 No hardware.)
 Observe what happens when you:

 * Lightly tap the board
 * Drum on on the table
 * Place the board on or near something with a constant vibration (e.g., fan motor)